The Administration of the College of Visual and Performing Arts consists of the Dean and the Associate Dean and the CVPA office staff.

 Circulation Policies Most materials in the NIU library system circulate to students for 4 weeks; some materials (such as reference books, periodicals, and compact discs) do not circulate.
 A handout listing the circulation policies is available at the Music Library Circulation desk.

 The School of Music has a limited amount of Tuition Dollar Awards (for undergraduates) and endowed cash scholarships (for both undergraduate and graduate students).
-To apply for a scholarship, you must submit the following to the Music Office (MB 140):
+To apply for a scholarship, you must submit the following to Lynn Retherford in the Music Office (MB 140):

 MOST STUDENTS WHO RECEIVE SCHOLARSHIPS MUST REAPPLY EACH YEAR TO RENEW THE AWARD.
 For specific information about renewal requirements, please see the Undergraduate Scholarship Coordinator.

 The application deadlines for continuing students to request a new or renewed scholarship are: prior to Thanksgiving for the following spring term and March 15 for the next fall term.

 School of Music Student Advisory Committee.
 This student-elected committee is formed annually and normally meets 2-4 times each semester.
 Undergraduate and graduate students are chosen representing a cross-section of majors and primary applied emphases.
 They meet with the Director and/or Assistant Director to discuss School of Music matters.
 This committee is responsible for the process and selection of the School of Music nomination for the Award for Excellence in Undergraduate Teaching.
 Students should bring any concerns they have to this committee